 Narezushi is a modern kind of sushi fermented using skinned and gutted fish stuffed with salt, placed in a wooden barrel, and doused with salt again.
 This process is repeated for six months when the sushi can be eaten.
 It remains edible for another six months or more.
 Funa-sushi, a specialty dish of Shiga Prefecture, is made from fish of the crucian carp genus and calls for the use of nigorobuna.

 Nare sushi is a type of sushi popular in the Kansai region of Japan.
 It is made by pressing sushi rice and other ingredients into a wooden mold called an Oshibako.
 The resultant block is then cut into bite-sized pieces.
 Battera (pressed mackerel sushi) or saba sushi (鯖寿司) is a particularly famous type of narezushi sushi.

 Negitoro is a sushi roll that is traditionally made with raw tuna (often chopped), plus Negi Japanese green onion and rice.

 The word nigiri is composed of two Japanese characters: nigiri (握り), meaning "to grip".

-Nigiri Sushi is a type of sushi that consists of a ball of sushi rice that is pressed between the palms of the hands to form an oval shape, with a topping (the neta) draped over it.
+Nigiri Sushi is a type of sushi consisting of a ball of sushi rice pressed between the palms of the hands to form an oval shape, with a topping (the neta) draped over it.
 It is usually served with a bit of wasabi on the side.
 The most common toppings for nigiri sushi are fish such as salmon, tuna, or other seafood.

-Oshizushi is made by pressing sushi rice and fish into a mold into block-shaped pieces, then cut it into shapes like squares or rectangles.
+Oshizushi is made by pressing sushi rice and fish into a mold into block-shaped pieces, then cutting them into shapes like squares or rectangles.
 Oshizushi is usually made with tuna or salmon, but other types of fish can be used.
 The most important thing when making oshizushi is to use sushi-grade fish, which is fresh and of high quality.